phillip1996/movie-success-prediction/README.md

+Feel free to fork the project, raise issues, or open pull requests with suggestions or improvements.

 ---

 This project uses **machine learning** to predict the **success rate of movies** based on features such as genre, budget, runtime, language, and more.